-When we talk about "nutrition," we're also talking ab fitness.
+When we talk about "nutrition," we're also talking about fitness.
 They go together.
-Scientists tell us that activ has a lot to do with whether food-such as a sh pizza-will help build muscle, be used for energy stored as fat.
-As your activity level increases, fe calories will be used to make body fa of nutrients, which are su food is mad ile scientists do not yet kn body need ts or the precise interrelationships of nat functions a how: amounts needed by the body, they d Most foods contain several nu ne food contains all the subrients you need for good ntists here the argument of the second secon dentified more than 40 nutrients unfor The chart on the next page lists the fients and their functions.
+Scientists tell us that activity level has a lot to do with whether food-such as a slice of pizza-will help build muscle, be used for energy or be stored as fat.
+As your activity level increases, fewer food calories will be used to make body fat.